Road to Paloma: Plot

 After murdering his mother's rapist (the mother having died from her injuries) Wolf, a Native American, flees from the law.
 Six months later he meets up with a drifter called Cash and heads north to his sister's property where he intends to go spread his mother's ashes, but with the law right behind him his dream to lay his mother to peace may come at a price.

 On their way up north to spread his mother’s ashes, Wolf and Cash are approached by a little boy covered in blood begging for help.
 They race into the desert brush to find a young woman being raped by a white male.
-Robert Wolf murders the man, then he and Cash run to a nearby police station on foot, carrying woman and child.
-The police officer stops them from running away and is about to call in that the two suspects are being arrested.
+Robert Wolf knocks the man out and goes to help the girl, who turns over and discovers that half her face has been brutally beaten.
+Wolf yells for Cash who runs through the brush eventually finding them and run to a nearby police station on foot, carrying the woman and child.
+A police officer sees them and gets help bringing them inside the station.
+When the officer turns around to ask for more information the pair attempt to runaway but stop when the officer draws his gun.

+The officer calls for backup, however after they tell the officer what occurred he asks for their names, confirming that Wolf is the son of Chief Numay Wolf.
+The officer then lets them both go and tells them to hurry before backup can arrive and calls in the location of the rapist.
+Afterwards they ride away and head into the mountains to hide and make camp.
+Cash asks Wolf to be honest and wants to know why they were able to get away after being held at gun point by the officer.

+Wolf tells Cash about his mothers brutal rape and that the man who committed the crime was unable to be tried by Tribal law and instead by the Federal courts who deemed the crime "not serious enough" and released the perpetrator.
+After discovering this he had tracked the man down and killed him six months ago and has been on the run ever since.
+Cash accepts the answer and asks Wolf where they're going next to help complete his journey.